Pranaychirde/Leetcode-/README.md

 # Leetcode-
-Solution of all solve problem of leetcode
+Solution of all solved problem of leetcode